13 Jul What to expect – and the “Beat” System…

 We take great pride in our responsibility to be good stewards of the land and waters we call home each year.
 Our policy is the use of single barbless hooks for the gear you bring, or the ones we give you while you are out with us each day.
 This is to ensure we do as little damage to the fish we are targeting and ensure the continued health of the robust populations we have, so they will thrive far into the future.
 As well, when you’re catching literally dozens and dozens of fish with us potentially each day – it makes it easy on our guides to keep the boat in position while they get that fish right back into the water.
 We do harvest fish as well, but most of our clients prefer to practice catch and release.

 Other than the wildlife, the only time you may see other people is when we meet up for a river feast at lunch.
 These are special, because we take some of the fish you catch throughout the morning and find a gravel bar where we can put a few boats together to have lunch right there in the river.
-Sometimes it’s fish, and sometimes we’ll barter with the locals for some Moose as well!
-We grab the skillets, light a fire and whip up some veggies and potatoes to go with fresh fish – breaded right there on the banks of the Aniak.

 THE NITTY GRITTY ON THE SEASON SO FAR…